pawga/pawga/README.md

 3) An example of working with external hardware sensors via the Bluetooth protocol (BLE).
 Technology description: Nordic Thingy:52.
 An example of the program: https://youtu.be/45JJhplQ-Xs;

 Some of my projects are available for public viewing: [https://github.com/pawga](https://github.com/pawga).

-1) Extensive experience in the development of systems of different classes.
-Complete understanding of the technology stack;
-2) Extensive experience in the design of information systems as an Architect of software systems.
-3) JAVA-Enterprise systems expert;
-4) Product and project management, including in the role of a product manager (not only development, but also promotion);

-Combination of qualities and experience: "Architect <-> Developer <-> Project Manager" gives you the opportunity to see the possible options to the fullest when choosing the best way to achieve the goal "Creating a quality product-solution", and after choosing the path and successfully achieve the intended goal.
-My experience gives me an understanding of "how to go" to get "where you need to".

 Additionally about myself: I do not smoke, I like sports (in taekwondo - black belt).